LatinR/web-LatinR2021/_posts/2014-07-21-presentacion-trabajos.markdown

 ---
 layout: post
-title:  "Call for Papers"
+title:  "Presentación de trabajos"
 date:   2014-07-21 09:00:00
 isStaticPost: false
-lang: en
+lang: es
 ref: call-for-papers
 ---

+Blababla, esto está en español

 GDG DevFest Ukraine 2014 will be held 24-25th of October in ancient city of Lviv.
 If you want to be part of this great event as a speaker you knocked at the good door.

 #### Presenters – who should speak at the DevFest Conference?